Jinan-Bark/H-Copilot/README.md

 ### Aging Mechanism

-Waiting time influences assignment priority indirectly through a **threshold-gated aging mechanism** (12-hour threshold tested), mitigating the starvation risk that strict acuity-based prioritization would otherwise introduce for low-acuity patients — without weakening critical-patient protection.
+Waiting time influences assignment priority indirectly through a **threshold-gated aging mechanism**, using clinically-defined per-acuity wait thresholds (0/15/30/60/120 minutes for ESI 1 through 5), mitigating the starvation risk that strict acuity-based prioritization would otherwise introduce for low-acuity patients, without weakening critical-patient protection.
+Low-acuity starvation was evaluated using a 12-hour simulation window.

 ### Workload Balancing

 A separate workload-balancing extension (`workload_balancing.py`) demonstrates a measurable, though staffing-constrained, reduction in maximum individual caseload across staff members.
+This extension is tested and validated, but not currently part of the deployed live system.

 ---